bgoonz/docs-collection/github/github/customizing-your-github-workflow/exploring-integrations/about-integrations.md

 ---
 title: About integrations
-intro: 'Integrations are tools and services that connect with {% data variables.product.product_name %} to complement and extend your workflow.'
+intro: "Integrations are tools and services that connect with {% data variables.product.product_name %} to complement and extend your workflow."
 redirect_from:
   - /articles/about-integrations
   - /github/customizing-your-github-workflow/about-integrations
 versions:
-  fpt: '*'
+  fpt: "*"
 ---

 You can install integrations in your personal account or organizations you own.
 You can also install {% data variables.product.prodname_github_apps %} from a third-party in a specific repository where you have admin permissions or which is owned by your organization.

 ## Differences between {% data variables.product.prodname_github_apps %} and {% data variables.product.prodname_oauth_apps %}